MyTooliT/Dashboard/C-RIO_Dashboard_en.md

 ##### STOP

 This mode works nearly identical to "stability 2 level" mode.
-The only difference is that the system doesn't use the lower threshold.
-If the system changed the overrides these overrides will stay active until ether the digital input of rule enable is reset to 0 or the "Reset Regler" button was pressed.
+The only difference is that the system doesn't use the "lower threshold".
+If the system changed the overrides these overrides will stay active until ether the digital input of rule enable is reset to "0" or the "Reset Regler" button was pressed.

 ### Example use-case